pdjr-beatrice/beatrice-lan/README.md

 Google WiFi Point (Saloon)
 LAN IP: 192.168.1.203

-The router assigns static IP addresses to a number of clients:
+A number of network clients implement critical network services and are assigned static IP addresses by the router.

 | Name           | Device           | Interface | MAC               | IP            | Description     |
 |:---------------|:-----------------|:----------|:------------------|:--------------|:----------------|